Craig's Brother: Reformation and The Insidious Lie (2003-present)

-The three longest-lasting members, Ted Bond, Scott Hrapoff and Heath Konkel reunited around Christmas 2003 and Craig's Brother was reformed, with Sam Prather as their new guitarist.
+The three longest-lasting members, Ted Bond, Scott Hrapoff and Heath Konkel, reunited around Christmas 2003 and Craig's Brother was reformed, with Sam Prather as their new guitarist.
 The following year, E.P.idemic was released on Takeover Records, a label run by former Yellowcard guitarist Ben Harper, with former guitarist Steven Neufeld playing the second guitar.
 Following its release, Sam left the band.
 Struggling to find any suiting guitarists, as Steven was often busy working with his own band, HeyMike!, lead singer and songwriter Ted himself took up the role of rhythm guitarist.
 He was later joined by guitarist Glade Wilson in late 2006.

-On March 23, 2009, the band began recording their third full-length album at The Compound recording studio in Felton, CA with Kyle Black acting as producer, collaborating with their former guitarist Andy Snyder, and also again incorporating the services of former members Steven Neufeld and Adam Nigh.
+On March 23, 2009, the band began recording their third album at The Compound recording studio in Felton, CA with Kyle Black acting as producer, collaborating with their former guitarist Andy Snyder, and also again incorporating the services of former members Steven Neufeld and Adam Nigh.
 Without a record label, they financed this record themselves, and worked on it over the next year and a half at DK2 Studios in Santa Cruz, CA with Andy and Ted producing.
 On December 22, 2010, the band announced the completion of the album dubbed The Insidious Lie via their Twitter feed.
 It was made available for streaming its entirety on Christmas Day and then released on January 24, 2011, as a digital download, and later that spring on CD, and finally Veritas Vinyl pressed an LP in the summer of 2011.
 Craig's Brother followed the release The Insidious Lie with a few California shows and a European tour.
 In Fall 2013 Craig's Brother released a compilation of 10 of their earliest recordings entitled The Early Years.

 Craig's Brother continued to tour "The insidious Lie" through 2014.
 Notably was their appearance on the main stage of Groezrock which NOFX headlined.
 Most recently Craig's Brother performed at Montebello Rockfest 2017.
 Craig's Brother began recording new music in October 2017 and in December 2017, Craig's Brother released "Meilynn's Song" for IndieVision Music's Friend & Family compilation.

 In 2018, the band announced Devils In The Details, a new 5-song EP slated to be released by Indie Vision Music before the end of that year.
 They ended up releasing the EP in early 2019.